cfyield

 Note

-An optional input of size NINST
+An optional input of size NINST-by-1 is

 also acceptable as a single value applicable to all contracts.
 Single values are